-A study with a rather different but nevertheless relevant scope is a recent paper of Xiong and Liu [12] on trust evaluation in P2P e-commerce communities.
+A study with a rather different but nevertheless relevant scope is the PeerTrust system of Xiong and Liu [15, 16] on trust evaluation in P2P e-commerce communities.
 The paper emphasizes two points for P2P reputation systems:

-- In a rating scheme, the complaints, or any other opinions for that matter, should be evaluated according to the credibility of their providers. - A peer's behavior in different contexts should be evaluated differently.
+- In a rating scheme, the complaints, or any other opinions for that matter, should be evaluated according to the credibility of their providers. - A peer's behavior in different contexts should be evaluated according to the context.
 (E.g., feedbacks from small and large transactions should be weighted differently, according to the size of the transaction.)